 Invention provides students with a unique means to discover new skill sets and creatively apply these in real-life settings while nurturing science, technology, engineering, and mathematics (STEM).
 The CIC curriculum is standards-based and enables students to research, analyze and effectively focus on and solve their real-life problems.
-For more information, check the teacher’s portal.
+For more information, please visit our educator page.

 Since its inception, an estimated 300,000 K-12 children, have experienced CIC invention programs.
 Annually the CIC serves more than 17,000 students in grades K-12 across Connecticut from nearly 300 participating Connecticut schools.
 CIC’s long history and successful principles helped give rise to The STEMIE Coalition (STEMIE) and NICEE, which elevates K-12 invention and entrepreneurship education to a national level.